 01/10/14 - How fruit drinks are causing tooth decay in toddlersJuice drinks aimed at infants are simply not necessary and only contribute to children developing a sweet tooth.

 17/01/14 - How fruit juice went from health food to junk food For decades fruit juice has been seen as a healthy option.
 Then this week a primary school banned it after claims that it's as bad for you as Coca-Cola.
 But how big a health risk does it pose?

 20/05/12 - Dentists' warning on smoothies and juices: popular drinks more acidic than vinegar Health-conscious parents are "misguidedly" letting their children's teeth rot by giving them too many fruit smoothies and juice drinks, senior dentists have warned.

 that's what they say in other communities, but it's definitely not true in Charlbury!
 Enormous thanks to everyone who offers their surplus fruit for picking and redistribution every year rather than see it wasted.
 We pick fruit from within an 8 mile radius from Charlbury - if you would like your surplus fruit to be savoured rather than wasted, please phone 01608 811057 or email email@example.com.
 In 2016 our list of apple varieties reached over 60!

-- In August and early September, about 250lb of plums, greengages and damsons are given away to about 80 people (the big red plums are Belle de Louvain).
+- In August and early September, about 250lb of plums, greengages and damsons are picked and given away.

 - From September through to the end of November, about 2 tonnes of picked apples and pears are given away at six Big Apple Take-Aways on the Playing Close, as well as quince, medlars and grapes - well over 100 people come each time and clear everything there!
 People discover their favourite varieties through the season and come back the next year for more.